Museums of Typography

 Gutenberg Bible goes online

-Early Printed Collections Web site has links to the new
+Early Printed Collections Web site has links to many scanned books

 - Comments by Tom Chadwin: